greenelab/deep-review/all-sections.md

 ##### Actionable interpretability

 A common challenge in many applied deep learning problems is the consideration of deep learning models as uninterpretable "black boxes".
-Without human- intelligible reasoning for the model's predictions, it is difficult to trust the model.
+Without human-intelligible reasoning for the model's predictions, it is difficult to trust the model.
 This presents a major challenge for the risk-averse task of clinical decision making.
 As described above, there has been some work to directly assign treatment plans without interpretability; however, the removal of human experts from the decision-making loop make the models difficult to integrate with clinical practice.
-To alleviate this challenge, several studies have attempted to create more interpretable deep models, either specifically for healthcare or as a general procedure for deep learning.
+To alleviate this challenge, several studies have attempted to create more interpretable deep models, either specifically for healthcare or as a general procedure for deep learning (see Discussion).
 Further work in interpreting predictions and understanding the knowledge learned by deep neural networks seem necessary for transformative impact in clinical practice.
-Interpretability in deep learning is reviewed more extensively in the Discussion.

 ##### Integrating deep learning with clinical practice